mucommander/mucommander/package/readme.txt

 - macOS: some keyboard shortcuts may conflict with global system shortcuts.
 - Installing the deb package on Debian < 12 fails with: "error: archive ... uses unknown compression for member 'control.tar.zst', giving up".
   A possible workaround is described in: https://unix.stackexchange.com/a/745467.
-- The application fails to run when installed from a dmg package with the error: "muCommander" is damaged and can't be opened.
-  On macOS Ventura, grant permission to the Terminal in Settings>Privacy & Security>App Management and run: sudo xattr -cr /Applications/muCommander.app.
-  On older versions of macOS, run: sudo xattr -dr com.apple.quarantine /Applications/muCommander.app.

 License
 -------